Baton Rouge man shot, killed in Lafayette

 LAFAYETTE - Police say a local man died Thursday after an apparent shooting in Lafayette.

-According to the Lafayette Police Department, officials responded to reports of shots fired Thursday around 2 p.m. at a hotel located in the 2100 block of NW Evangeline Thruway.
+According to the Lafayette Police Department, officials responded to reports of shots fired Thursday around 2 p.m. at a hotel located in the 2100 block of NE Evangeline Thruway.

 The victim, identified as 48-year-old Frederick Richardson of Baton Rouge, was transported to a nearby hospital with gunshot wounds.
 He later died from his injuries.